samyerkes/generic-t4/documentation.md

 The Site Title content type lets users designate a primary logo (image), primary logo link, secondary title (text) and secondary title link in the top header of the site.

 ###Social Media
 The Social Media content type lets users add icons for their social media presences.
-Currently this content type includes icons for Facebook Twitter, Instagram and Youtube; other social media outlets can easily be added upon request.
+Currently this content type includes icons for Facebook Twitter, Instagram Youtube, Tumblr, Pinterest, Google Plus, LinkedIn, Vimeo and Wordpress.

 ###VCU Branding Bar
 The VCU Branding Bar content type lets users change the color of the required VCU Branding.
 The options are gold, gray, white, or black. *Important to note, the branding footer that is applied when the site is viewed in mobile is always black.*